William Ulmer Brewery: Office building

-The two-story office building, completed in 1890, has the address 31 Belvidere Street.
-The two-story building was built in the Romanesque Revival style.
-It features a cobblestone facade, a slate-covered mansard roof, and terracotta ornament.
+The office building was intended as the brewery's "focal point" and, by extension, a representation of Ulmer's company.
+The office building features a cobblestone facade, a slate-covered mansard roof, and terracotta ornament.
 The facade is divided into two bays: the outer bays contain two pairs of arched windows on the first floor and two dormered windows on the second floor.
 These flank the central bay, which contain a main archway on the first floor; an engraved sign with the letters "OFFICE" above the archway; a second floor with two windows; and a pediment above the second floor.
-A cobblestone driveway is located northeast of the office building.
+The letter U, representing the Ulmer Brewery, is visible above the two central second-floor windows, as well as on a pair of brackets above the outer first-floor windows.
+The southwestern elevation has a red-brick facade above a concrete block wall.
+The northeastern elevation has a first-story opening, four round-arched windows, and a cornice; the northwestern elevation is not visible from the street but has a similar design.